OlyaBasha/testproject2021/README.md

 Language level - 11,
 SDK - 13,

-After downloading and opening a project, click on the pom.xml file and choose 'Add as Maven Project'
+After downloading and opening a project, click on the pom.xml file and choose 'Add as Maven Project' (in case you have the IntelliJIdea)